giacomovisentin/2D-pixel-art-space-shooter/README.md

 ________

-You can see a photo or video of the gameplay of the game in the files: gameplay_photo.jpg and gameplay_photo.jpg
+You can see a photo or video of the gameplay of the game in the files: gameplay_photo.jpg and gameplay_photo.jpg.
+The apk of the game is available in the release section.